Parents/Carers as Partners

 These are very well attended by parents/carers, keen to learn how best to help their children with their learning.
 They have focused on Mathematics and English, giving parents/carers information as to the latest in educational thinking and practical ways in which to support their children.

 Mums/Dads/Carers In School Days

 Once a year we invite Mums,Dads and Carers to spend some time in school, working alongside their children in class.
 These events are extremely popular and it is a wonderful opportunity for parents/carers to get a feel of their child's learning environment.

 In conjunction with the Governing Board an annual survey is created to help the staff and governors evaluate how parents/carers feel about all aspects of the school.
 Feedback is taken very seriously and used to ensure the very best is being done for every child at The Downley School.
 It is also a chance to hear what the school is doing really well and to maintain the high standards.
 Surveys are also conducted on a regular basis to consult with parents/carers over important decisions and changes.

-Lots of parents/carers offer their time to volunteer in school - hearing reading, leading guided reading groups, helping in class, with school trips, running extra curricular clubs, clearing the pond area and serving at the Downley Diner.
-If you would like to volunteer, please sign up at the office and we will conduct a volunteers interview and discuss the schools needs.
-You will need a short induction and also to apply for a DBS (security) check through the school office.
+Lots of parents/carers offer their time to volunteer in school - hearing reading, leading guided reading groups, helping in class, with school trips, running extracurricular clubs, clearing the pond area.
+If you would like to volunteer, please sign up at the office, and we will ask you to complete a volunteers' application form, conduct a volunteers interview and discuss the schools needs.
+You will need a short induction about school alongside safeguarding training and also to apply for a DBS (security) check through the school office.
+We take the safeguarding of our children very seriously and only when you have received clearance will you be able to come into school.
 We are extremely grateful for all the extra help and support from our community.
 If you are interested than please ask for our Volunteers in school policy.